ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

 # Ordering {{site.data.keyword.blockstorageshort}}
 {: #orderingBlockStorage}

-You can provision {{site.data.keyword.blockstorageshort}} and fine-tune to meet your capacity and performance needs.
-Get the most out of your storage with two options for specifying performance.
+Provision {{site.data.keyword.blockstorageshort}} with customizable capacity and performance options using Endurance or Performance tiers to meet your workload requirements.
 {: shortdesc}

 - You can provision with **Endurance** tiers that feature pre-defined performance levels to fit workloads that don't have well-defined performance requirements.